ozzi7/Brainy/README.md

 -  **Weight or signal multiplicator (trainable parameter) : [-1,1]**

 ## Input/Output
 The input to the network is an arbitrary length sequence of bits while the output is a sequence of integers.
-In every time step (100ms each), the next three input bits are fed into the three input neurons.
+In every interval of 100ms, the next three input bits are fed into the three input neurons.
 For each 1 in the input sequence the corresponding input neuron is activated, while for each 0 nothing is done.
-The output neurons record for each timestep the number of times they were activated and hence the output is a sequence of integers.
+The output neurons record for each interval the number of times they were activated and hence the output is a sequence of integers.

 For example, consider the following input

 *110 001 001 111 000 011 000 111 011 100 101 110 111 101 ...*

-In the first timestep, input neuron 0 and 1 are activated while input neuron 3 is not activated.
-In the next step, input neuron 3 is activated.
+In the first interval, input neuron 0 and 1 are activated while input neuron 3 is not activated.
+In the next interval, input neuron 3 is activated.
 The output could for example be

 *000 000 110 001 001 111 000 011 000 111 011 313 201 110 411 101 ...*

-if the network was trained to output the sequence with 2 timesteps delay but failed to achieve 100% accuracy.
+if the network was trained to output the sequence with 6 timesteps delay but failed to achieve 100% accuracy.

 ## Neuro-evolution